Chemical Engineering Courses (CHE)

 CHE 995.
 Dissertation/Candidate

-Prerequisite: Graduate School authorization for admission as a doctoral candidate.
-(4 or 8 credits)
+Advisory Prerequisite: None.
+Enforced Prerequisite: Graduate School authorization for admission as a doctoral candidate.
+(4-8 credits)

 Election for dissertation work by a doctoral student who has been admitted to candidate status.
 The defense of the dissertation, that is, the final oral examination, must be held under a full-term candidacy enrollment.
 CourseProfile (ATLAS)